dinasv/CSBFinder/README.md

 ##### Output
 The output files will be now located in the output directory
-> On a laptop computer with Intel Core i7 processor and 8GB RAM, this execution should take a few seconds
+> On a laptop computer with Intel Model i7 processor and 8GB RAM, this execution should take a few seconds